 Identifying Long-Term Ranking Goals

-Once we have an idea of how our client’s site compares to their competitors’ sites, we start to get a realistic picture of how our services will help them.
+Once we have an idea of how your site compares to your competitors’ sites, we start to get a realistic picture of how our services will help you.

 We have to ask ourselves several questions: